Arrovian Aggregation of Convex Preferences: Introduction

 We show that Arrow's theorem ceases to hold for convex outcome sets when dispensing with transitivity, and, moreover, Arrow's axioms characterize a unique anonymous SWF that we refer to as \emph{pairwise utilitarianism}.
 The SWF is utilitarian because collective preferences are obtained by adding the canonical skew-symmetric bilinear (SSB) utility functions representing the agents' ordinal preferences.
 SSB utility functions assign a utility value to each \emph{pair} of alternatives and are more general than traditional linear utility functions.
 The SWF is pairwise in the sense that it merely takes into account the numbers of agents who prefer one alternative to another and also satisfies Condorcet's pairwise majority criterion.

 More precisely, we consider a convex set of outcomes consisting of all probability measures on some finite abstract set of alternatives, which we refer to as pure outcomes.
 These outcome sets, for example, arise when allocating a divisible resource (such as probability, time, or money) to alternatives.
-A natural universal example is the standard unstructured social choice setting that also allows for lotteries between alternatives.
+The canonical example is the standard unstructured social choice setting that also allows for lotteries between alternatives.
 Individual and collective preference relations over these outcomes are assumed to satisfy continuity, convexity, and a mild symmetry condition.
-In order to motivate these assumptions, we prove that continuity and convexity are necessary and sufficient for consistent choice behavior, mirroring a classic characterization by \citet{Sen71a} in the finite non-convex choice setting.
-We then show that there is a unique inclusion-maximal Cartesian domain of preference profiles that allows for anonymous Arrovian aggregation and satisfies minimal richness conditions.
+In order to motivate these assumptions, we prove that continuity and convexity are necessary and sufficient for consistent choice behavior, mirroring a classic characterization by \citet{Sen71a} in the finite non-convex choice setting (see \Cref{prop:rationalizable} in \Cref{sec:ratchoice}).
+We then show that there is a unique inclusion-maximal Cartesian domain of preference profiles that allows for anonymous Arrovian aggregation and satisfies minimal richness conditions (see \Cref{thm:pcdomain} in \Cref{sec:domain}).
 This domain allows for arbitrary preferences over pure outcomes, which in turn completely determine an agent's preferences over all remaining outcomes.
-When interpreting outcomes as lotteries, this preference extension has a particularly simple and intuitive explanation: \emph{an agent prefers one lottery to another if and only if the former is more likely to return a more preferred alternative}.
+When interpreting outcomes as lotteries, this preference extension has a particularly simple and intuitive explanation: \emph{one lottery is preferred to another if and only if the former is more likely to return a more preferred alternative}.
 Incidentally, this preference extension, which constitutes a central special case of SSB utility functions as introduced by \citet{Fish82c}, is supported by recent experimental evidence (see \Cref{sec:domain}).
-We also provide an alternative characterization of SSB utility functions using continuity and convexity, which may be of independent interest.
+We also provide an alternative characterization of SSB utility functions using continuity and convexity, which may be of independent interest (see \Cref{prop:ssb} in \Cref{sec:ssb}).